MarwanNour/SEAL-FYP-Logistic-Regression/README.md

 Running `benchmark` (after building the project) will generate a `bench_<your poly modulus degree>.dat` file and a corresponding `script_<your poly modulus degree>.p` file that can be used in GNUPlot.
 If you have gnuplot installed you can run the script file with `gnuplot "script_<your poly modulus degree>"`.
 This will generate a `canvas_"<your poly modulus degree>.html"` with a graph of the output.
 The `benchmark2.cpp` is similar to the first benchmark file.

+## Polynomial Evaluation
+The file `polynomial.cpp` contains 2 methods to evaluate polynomials using SEAL:
+### Horner's method
+Horner's method for evaluating polynomials uses `D` multiplications and additions where `D` is the degree of the polynomial.
+Therefore the Modulus chain used must be of length greater than `D+1` because of the rescaling and modulus switching operations required after every multiplication.

 ## About the example files
 All the explanations are based on the comments and code from the SEAL examples.
 If you need a more detailed explaination, please refer to the original SEAL examples.